gpadolina/DeepLearning-notes/DeepLearning/Fundamentals of Machine Learning.md

 * *Maintaining a hold-out validation set* - The way to go when you have plenty of ata
 * *Doing K-fold cross-validation* - The right choice when you have too few samples for hold-out validation to be reliable
 * *Doing iterated K-fold validation* - For performing highly accurate model evaluation when litte data is available
+#### Preparing your data
+Once you know what you're training on, what you're optimizing for, and how to evaluate your approach, you're almost ready to begin training models.
+But first, you should format your data in a way that can be fed into a machine-learning model - here, we'll assume a deep neural network.